hushidong/biblatex-gb7714-2015/README.md

     * entry without author: the delimiter between title and year?
 	* more languages, to be compatible with language field in old bib file?
 	* more complex citation cmd?
+	* gbk encoding ？
+	* gbstrict to eliminate fields not in GB？

 ---------------------------------------------------------